ripienaar/free-for-dev/README.md

   * [Formester.com](https://formester.com) - Share and embed unique-looking forms on your website—no limits on the number of forms created or features restricted by the plan.
 Get up to 100 submissions every month for free.
   * [SimplePDF.eu](https://simplepdf.eu/embed) - Embed a PDF editor on your website and turn any PDF into a fillable form.
 The free plan allows unlimited PDFs with three submissions per PDF.
   * [forms.app](https://forms.app/) — Create online forms with powerful features like conditional logic, automatic score calculator, and AI.
 Collect up to 100 responses with a free plan, embed your forms on a website, or use them with a link.
+  * [Qualli](https://usequalli.com) - In App Surveys, designed for mobile.
+Use Qualli AI to craft the perfect questions.
+You can try it out on our free plan, up to 500 MAU, create unlimited forms and triggers.

 **[⬆️ Back to Top](#table-of-contents)**